codebar/tutorials/js/lesson3/tutorial.md

 <a href="#" class="done" onclick="alert('Click event')">Show an alert box</a>
 ```

-With jQuery we can achieve this by applying event listeners to the document of the page, listening for the event.
+With jQuery we can achieve the same thing with an event listener.
+To listen for
+events anywhere on the page we attach the event listener to the document
+element.

 ```js
 $(document).on('click','.done', function() {